ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

     |---------|---------|
     | `Get-InformationBarrierRecipientStatus -Identity` <p>You can use any identity value that uniquely identifies each recipient, such as Name, Alias, Distinguished name (DN), Canonical DN, Email address, or GUID.     |`Get-InformationBarrierRecipientStatus -Identity meganb` <p>In this example, we are using an alias (*meganb*) for the Identity parameter.
 This cmdlet will return information that indicates whether the user is affected by an information barrier policy.
 (Look for *ExoPolicyId: \<GUID>.)         |

-    If the users are not included in information barrier policies, contact support.
+    **If the users are not included in information barrier policies, contact support**.
 Otherwise, proceed to the next step.

 2. Find out which segments are included in an information barrier policy.
 To do this, use the `Get-InformationBarrierPolicy` cmdlet with the Identity parameter.